shsms/mime/docs/index.md

 ---
 # Mime

-Mime is a scripting language framework for text processing, inspired by Emacs.
+Mime is a scripting tool for text processing, inspired by Emacs.

 Mime provides an editor-like abstraction for manipulating text files, but in a scripting environment, without an editor.
 This enables very